 The requirements for the project's Scope of Work Narrative are outlined in Part IV of this manual.

-A completed scoring criteria sheet must also be included to support the Scope of Work Narrative.
-The scoring criteria sheet can be found as part of Appendix B, C, or D for the appropriate application type.
+The scoring criteria can be found as part of Appendix B, for the appropriate application type.
 Applicants may attach letters of support from impacted stakeholders as a part of the scope of work narrative.